Pharma, Biotech and Medical Device Careers

 Making Connections

 Attend employer information sessions, industry events – on and off-campus, and connect with popular professional organizations regionally and nationally.
-The most relevant professional associations in biotech and pharmaceuticals include the Harvard Biotech Club (check out the annual career fair), and American Association of Pharmaceutical Scientists.
-Local professional associations include the Maryland Tech Council (see events and conferences) and virginiabio.
+The most relevant professional associations in biotech and pharmaceuticals include American Association of Pharmaceutical Scientists, Pharmaceutical Research and Manufacturers of America (PhRMA), Society for Neuroscience, and the Harvard Biotech Club (for those interested in pursuing a PhD).
+Local professional associations include the Maryland Tech Council (see events and conferences) and Virginia Bio.
 Professional associations host a variety of professional development, educational, and networking events.
-If the cost of membership is prohibitive, contact leadership and ask if there are discounted prices for students.
-Volunteering for a conference, educational, or social event is another great way to connect with leaders in the industry.

 Another way to make connections and potentially find employment is to search NIH databases to learn where research is being conducted around the world.
 The NIH’s clinical trial website and NIH RePORTER can help you identify privately and publicly funded clinical trials by various factors, including location, study area, and more.